-Even after seven golf trips to Ireland, I've found it's still hard to feel completely at ease in a foreign country.
+Even after a dozen golf trips to Ireland, I've found it's still hard to feel completely at ease in a foreign country.

 There are so many moving parts to planning and executing the perfect golf trip to the Emerald Isle.
 There are so many what ifs to worry about.